PrarthanAgarwal/FRIDAY-A-Open-Source-AI-Assistant/README.md

 **Whisper:** For high-accuracy speech-to-text transcription.

-**LM Studio:** A software platform for using and fine-tuning language models locally on your machine.
+**Ollama:** A platform for hosting and running large language models (LLMs) such as llama3.2 locally on your machine.

 **sounddevice, pyaudio, and speechrecognition:** Essential for audio recording and playback.